-- At its zenith in the 1990s, it offered more than 25,000 different services, including the ability to purchase products, search the phone directory and enter chat rooms of all kinds
+- At its zenith in the 1990s, the system offered more than 25,000 different services.
+This included the ability to purchase products, search the phone directory, and enter chat rooms of all kinds.

-- The system was only finally shut down in 2012
+- Although the system certainly had many flaws, it was only finally shut down in 2012.

 Minitel’s Fascinating and Controversial History